Safeguarding and Welfare

 The topics below cover the safeguarding framework for everyone in affiliated football in England.
 Please click on the relevant one to get more information.

-In the meantime, should you have any questions about safeguarding please don't hesitate to get in touch with the County Welfare Officer.
+In the meantime, should you have any questions about safeguarding please don't hesitate to get in touch with the Designated Safeguarding Officer.

-- Criminal Record Checks (CRC) – their importance and how to obtain one through The FA so records are maintained for validity.
+- Criminal Record Checks (DBS) – their importance and how to obtain one through The FA so records are maintained for validity.

 - Safeguarding training – relevant and engaging online and face to face courses and workshops for everyone working with children and young people